 Yes their online quote and application process is GREAT - IF you are a Scotiabank customer.
 Otherwise you don't qualify.

-One thing I want to mention is although Scotianbank sells Term1 – it’s actually underwritten by Sun Life.
+One thing I want to mention is although Scotiabank sells Term1 – it’s actually underwritten by Sun Life.

-Not to mention the fact that Scotiabank cuts your coverage off by age 70 and there is no conversion to a permanent product because they don’t have it.
+Also, any term coverage you purchase through Scotiabank expires at age 70 and there is no conversion to a permanent product because they don’t have it.

 Scotiabank Life Insurance Pros

 If you are a Scotiabank customer you can easily apply for term life insurance or critical illness coverage online.
 It’s fairly simple.

 But buyer beware you always have to speak to an agent to finalize these things…

 If you do decide to purchase bns Scotia life insurance, it’s good to know that their financials are solid.

 Scotiabank Life Insurance Cons

 This isn’t a product you can buy if you aren’t a Scotiabank customer.